Formulae in noncommutative Hodge theory: Variations of semi-infinite Hodge structures: definitions

 \section{Variations of semi-infinite Hodge structures: definitions}

-Variations of semi-infinite Hodge structures (which we abbreviate `\vhs') were introduced in \cite{Barannikov2001}.
-Here we recall the basic facts about them.
-We follow \cite[Section 2.2]{Coates2009} and \cite[Chapter 2]{Gross2011}, with some modifications.
+Variations of semi-infinite Hodge structures (\vshs) were introduced in \cite{Barannikov2001}.
+Here we recall the basic definitions, following \cite[Section 2.2]{Coates2009} and \cite[Chapter 2]{Gross2011}.
 We break with certain conventions in the literature, for which we apologize.
 We point out the places where our conventions differ as we go along.